How to Find a Divorce Record in Tennessee

 Are Tennessee Divorce Records Public?

+Yes.
 Most Tennessee family court records are made available for public access.
 Unless sealed by a judge or court order, records can be obtained by virtually anyone in the state.
 Records that may be sealed include cases involving juveniles and minors.
 To access these, one needs a court order and justification for why they are attempting to access these records.
 Certain counties in Tennessee make divorce records searchable through online portals.

 With a vail request form, specific courts provide requesting parties with divorce case files.
 These will be found at the court where the divorce was finalized.
 The Tennessee Vital Records Office provides divorce certificates.
 Certified copies are only available to the parties who have gotten divorced and specified family members.
 After 50 years, divorce records in Tennessee are considered public records and are moved to the Tennessee State Library and Archives.

-Find Public Divorce Records Online
+Tennessee Divorce Records

-How to Obtain Tennessee Divorce Court Records
+How to Obtain Tennessee Divorce Records

 Tennessee Divorce records are largely maintained by Tennessee court clerks in the county where the divorce happened.
 There are a number of steps a requesting party can take in order to obtain the records they desire.

 - Find out which court the divorce took place in and visit the official website.
 Find the section discussing the county’s Circuit Court, also known as Chancery Court.
 Many courts make their records available through online portals.
-Follow the “Case Search” option and fill out the requested information
+Follow the “Case Search” option and fill out the requested information.

 - It may be beneficial to call the office to make sure they are holding the records one wishes to acquire

-- If this particular county accepts records requests to be mailed-in, they will provide the requesting party with a request form.
+- If this particular county accepts records requests to be mailed in, they will provide the requesting party with a request form.
 Fees associated with mail-in requests vary depending on the information requested, what kind of copy, and how many copies.
-Mail-in payments can only be made by check or money order
+Mail-in payments can only be made by check or money order.

-- It is also possible to check with the Vital Records Office of the Tennessee Department of Health to find out if the sought after records are being maintained there
+- It is also possible to check with the Vital Records Office of the Tennessee Department of Health to find out if the sought-after records are being maintained there.

 Government public record search portals and third-party public record websites both may provide court records search tools, which can help find divorce records, though record availability usually varies widely.
-Divorce records in particular may simply not be available through either source.
+Divorce records, in particular, may simply not be available through either source.

 In order to access Tennessee divorce case files, it is necessary to provide a certain amount of information.